Celebrating Disability Blog

 2. Often, when delivering a talk, we find that many organisations can define their next steps through the content that we are delivering.
 This is because we provide information about barriers faced by disabled people in the workplace that enable people to think about what the problem is and therefore what they want to achieve.

-Within talks, we often use the tool Mentimeter.
-This provides opportunities for participants to interact anonymously.
+During sessions, we use a tool called Slido.
+This provides participants with opportunities to interact anonymously.
 The data gathered from this interaction will enable us to identify what needs to be done

 3. When delivering a talk or a training session, we provide opportunities for participants and delegates to set pledges.
-We follow up on these pledges a few weeks later to provide you with information about how achievable these pledges have been for participants.
+We follow up on these pledges a few weeks later to provide you with information on how achievable they have been for participants.

-4. Pre and post-session benchmark surveys can support you to understand where knowledge, confidence levels and abilities have developed as a result of the training
+4. Pre and post-session benchmark surveys can support you to understand where knowledge, confidence levels and abilities have developed as a result of disability inclusion training.

 5. We can carry out a gap analysis or audit of specific areas within your workplace to understand what needs to happen.
 We will then provide recommendations alongside quick wins